Sept. 23- Nájera: 18 miles, seven hours

 The Harvest Festival revelers kept us up with their shouting and singing, but we still are up and ready to go.

-Today’s path started out flat through towns and then vineyards.
-We welcomed the cooler temperature in the 60’s, no sun and no steep inclines or descents.
+Today’s path starts out flat through towns and then vineyards.
+We welcome the cooler temperature in the 60s, no sun and no steep inclines or descents.

-Throughout the day the paths change from dirt to rocks to concrete.
+Throughout the day the path changes from dirt to rocks to concrete.
 Trails flow through forests, fields, vineyards, towns and along busy and quiet roadways.
 The terrain dictates how long the days walk will be.

-It’s such a peaceful start to the day when you just before sunrise.
+It’s such a peaceful start to the day when you walk just before sunrise.

 The flat path soon gives way to long inclines, then long descents, with lots of loose gravel, but the welcoming smiles and wishes of “Buen Camino!” from the townspeople in each little town we pass through gives us the energy we need to continue.

 We thought we had another hour to go and are so surprised and happy to see the town sign that we celebrate with a Coke with lemon.
-The Hospederia Cisterciense is run by the nuns of the same name and we are impressed with its old world charm and the simple, clean, crisp feeling of the rooms.
+The Hospederia Cisterciense is run by the nuns of the same name and we are impressed by its Old World charm and the simple, clean, crisp feeling of the rooms.